scutisorex/SlicerWorkshop-07-2024/pretraining-setup.md

 Please also install **MeshLab 2023.12**, which is a free, open-source, lightweight  mesh editor that will run on pretty much any computer.
 Download it for your OS [here](https://www.meshlab.net/#download).

+## NEW AS OF 07.08.2024:

+Please install a good text editor on your computer, for looking at text files that are inputs and outputs of geometric morphometric analyses.
+Regular Notepad kind of sucks for looking at formatted code, so try these:
+- Windows: [Notepad++](https://notepad-plus-plus.org/downloads/).
+Good logo... the best logo?
+Perhaps.
+- Mac: [BBEdit](https://www.barebones.com/products/bbedit/) (Please note that the tagline for BBEdit is "It doesn’t suck.®" which handily solves the problem of sucking, mentioned above)
+- Linux: I haven't used this one but [Vim](https://www.vim.org/) seems to have curried the favor of the internet, so give that one a shot.

 ### **INSTALL SLICERMORPH EXTENSION:**
 We will be making extensive use of the SlicerMorph extension during our workshop.
 Use the instructions on [the front page of the SlicerMorph github](https://github.com/SlicerMorph) to install the extension.
 I also suggest you check out the open-access [Methods in Ecology and Evolution paper](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13669) to learn a little about what the module can do.